 Will Travel for Japanese Food!

 One of the best ways to experience a new culture is by using your tastebuds.
 Some people travel solely to try local dishes in the place they come from.
-I admit, food is one of the top reasons why I love to travel and sometimes how I choose where I'll adventure off to next.
+I admit that food is one of the top reasons why I love to travel and sometimes how I choose where I'll adventure off to next.
 Japan is a country that has so much to offer, with plenty to see and do.
 It's also a country that many people will travel far and wide just to indulge in the delicious and bizarre Japanese food.

 ⬇ Watch our "Top 10 Must-Try Japanese Food Experience" video! ⬇